1. About flucloxacillin

-There's a liquid flucloxacillin available for children and people who find it difficult to swallow tablets.
+Liquid flucloxacillin is available for children, and people who find it difficult to swallow capsules.

-If you or your child are taking flucloxacillin as a liquid, it'll usually be made up for you by your pharmacist.
+If you or your child are taking liquid flucloxacillin, it will usually be made up for you by your pharmacist.
 The medicine will come with a syringe or spoon to help you take the right amount.
-If you don't have a syringe or spoon, ask your pharmacist for one.
-Do not use a kitchen teaspoon as it will not give you the right amount.
+If you do not have a syringe or spoon, ask your pharmacist for one.
+Do not use a kitchen teaspoon because it will not measure the right amount.

-If you forget to take a dose, take 1 as soon as you remember, unless it's nearly time for your next dose.
-In this case, just leave out the missed dose and take your next dose as normal.
+If you forget to take a dose, take it as soon as you remember, unless it's nearly time for your next dose.
+If this happens, just leave out the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 If you take too much